Babyccino

 What It Tastes Like

-A babyccino (bay-bee-CHEE-no) is a small cup of warm milk foam served for children, with no coffee, tea, or caffeine.
+A babyccino (bay-bee-CHEE-no) is a small cup of warm milk with a thick layer of foam, served for children with no coffee, tea, or caffeine.

 The drink is made primarily of milk foam with a small amount of warm steamed milk underneath.
 Some cafés add a light dusting of cocoa powder or cinnamon on top.